-While a first study of such a polaritonic SSH model has been conducted in Ref.~\cite{Downing2019}, highlighting the impact of the photonic cavity on the topological phases of the system, here we focus on the fate of the topological edge states that features the system.
-From the hybridization of the dipolar and cavity photon excitations into polaritons, we observe in the strong light-matter coupling regime the formal loss of the in-gap edge states that are present in the topological phase of the original SSH model, with their merging into the polaritonic bulk.
-Although this may at first appear detrimental to the topological properties of the system, here we demonstrate that, interestingly, bulk polaritons in resonance with the formally lost edge states inherit a large edge localization, so that we coin these new, cavity-induced states ``polaritonic edge states".
+While a preliminary investigation of such a polaritonic SSH model has been conducted in Ref.~\cite{Downing2019}, highlighting the impact of the light-matter coupling on the topological phases of the system, here, we focus on the fate of the edge states exhibited by the system.
+Importantly, to do so, we refine the model derived in Ref.~\cite{Downing2019} in order to avoid any boundary effects that could influence the edge states.
+From the hybridization of the dipolar and cavity photon excitations into polaritons, we observe in the strong light-matter coupling regime the formal loss of the in-gap edge states that are present in the topological phase of the original SSH model, with their merging into the polaritonic bulk band.
+Although this may at first appear detrimental to the topological properties of the system, here we demonstrate that, interestingly, bulk polaritons in resonance with the formally lost edge states inherit a large edge localization, so that we coin these new cavity-induced states ``polaritonic edge states."

 Originating from the diffusion of edge localization onto numerous bulk polaritons, we show that such exotic edge states present properties that are of particular interest.
 Specifically, dissipative transport simulations allow us to unveil exceptional polaritonic edge state transport, as well as a wide frequency range at which the latter states can be driven.
-Furthermore, the consideration of a disordered bipartite chain enable us to reveal the strong tolerance of the polaritonic edge states to off-diagonal disorder.
+Furthermore, the consideration of a disordered bipartite chain enables us to reveal the remarkable tolerance of the polaritonic edge states to positional disorder.